webexpoprague/content/output/sessions-data.md

 Forget prompting in ChatGPT.
-You'll expand your toolkit with tools that are essential for AI marketing in 2025.
-You'll learn how to connect and use them to make your outputs way better.
-We'll walk through how to extract data from websites, clean it and enrich it.
-How to generate briefs and procedures.
-And how to bring it all together to produce a great output at the end.
-Not once, not randomly.
-But repeatedly, consistently and in bulk.
+Get ready to expand your toolkit with all the essentials you need for AI marketing in 2025.
+In this workshop, Marek will not only give you the top AI tools, he’ll also show you how to connect and use them effectively to make your outputs way better.
+You’ll learn how to extract data from websites, clean it, and enrich it while discovering how to generate briefs and procedures.
+And most importantly, you’ll walk away with the knowledge of how to bring all these elements together to produce high-quality outputs.
+Not once, not randomly — but repeatedly, consistently, and in bulk.